rttnbrgr/turbo-ds/README.md

 ## Mocking API Requests with MSW

-To add a new handler for mocking API requests, modify the `src/packages/mocks/handlers.ts` file.
+To add a new handler for mocking API requests, modify the `@repo/mocks/handlers.ts` file.
 The mock server will automatically reload.
 It starts on `pnpm dev`.

-## Testing

-For testing guidelines, see the [Testing Documentation](./src/test/README.md).

 ## Bundle Analysis

-### Run Bundle Analyzer

-To analyze all apps:
+Run The bundle analyzer To analyze all apps:

 ```sh
 pnpm analyze